yoryov/TorRelays/README.md

 ### Prerequesites

 - Have an AWS account with less than 1 year (for the "Free Tier" purposes)
-- Have basic knowledge on Tor, Networking and Linux/Unix (but don't worry i'll do my best to be as easy as possible 😊)
+- Have basic knowledge on Tor, Networking and Linux/Unix (but don't worry i'll do my best to explain it as simply as possible 😊)
 - Have some free time!